Semantics¶

 - If the last line (lineN) is empty, nothing will be returned if

-does not appear
+zdoes not appear

 A large program usually consists of many small functions which operate

-basic computation, such as avg
+basic computation, such as avg (See the equation below) which

 returns the average of a vector or an array.

-For example, avg !20
+For example, avg !20 takes a vector

 consists of twenty numbers from 1 to 20.
 The expected result should be